Audiveris/audiveris/docs/_pages/advanced/training.md

 ### Trainer Dialog {#trainer}

-This dialog is dedicated to the training of the Audiveris 5.1 basic classifier (a glyph classifier).
+This dialog is dedicated to the training of Audiveris basic classifier (a glyph classifier).
 It is launched via the pulldown menu `Tools | Train classifier...` or, from the global repository, by its `Repository | Train classifier...` menu.